Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 - For `remote_write`:
   - Fill the `url` with the IP address of the Thanos Receive service started in the first step.
-  - The `headers` section specifies the compression method for the data sent to Thanos Receive.
-The `Content-Encoding: snappy` flag compresses the data before sending it to the Receive service.
-This reduces the network traffic and storage space required by the Receive service.
   - Check the official documentation [remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) for all configurations' explanation.

 ##### 2. Storage configurations